yeohoscar/COMP30860-Web-Development-Group-Project/README.md

 3. Navigate to the root folder of the project.
 4. Run docker-compose up --build
 5. Go to localhost:8080 on your browser of choice

+## Accounts
+#### Customer
+Username: Egg
+Password: Egg

+#### Owner
+Username: Admin
+Password: Admin

+## Features
+### Admin
+To add a model, login as an admin and navigate to the catalogue page.
+From there, click the "Add Models" button in the navigation bar.
+Fill out the details and click submit.

+To edit a model, click into a model via the catalogue and edit using the form in that page.

+To view all orders, click the order icon in right side of the navigation bar.